AravindRavishankar/Linux-Shell/README.md

 7. Piping

 HOW TO USE
-1. Compile the file bash_shell.c with gcc
+1. Compile the file LinuxShell.c with gcc
 2. Run ./a.out